aerfa-buaa/Explicit-Two-Derivative-Multistep-Runge-Kutta-Methods-TDMSRK/README.md

 ## Data of optimal SSP TDMSRK

-This folder gives the optimal coefficient matrices of SSP TDMSRK methods.
+This folder gives the optimal coefficient matrices (sqp.mat) of SSP TDMSRK_sqp method,
-The TDMSRK_sqp method denotes the p-order TDMSRK scheme with q-step and s-stage.
+the TDMSRK_sqp method denotes the p-order TDMSRK scheme with q-step and s-stage.

 ## Numerical experiments